maevebaksa/Moment-of-Inertia-Lab/Frames/Merged Frames/readme.md

 The general file format name is XXX.PNG.
 The first digit is the run, second (or middle two) is/are the drop number, third is the frame number.

+Additionally note that for the Run3 in 240FPS, after a while it was difficult to pinpoint the changes between one frame as it was so close together.
+Any file with a drawn 2 in the top left corner indicates that it is occuring over 2 frames rather than just one frame (aka.
+120FPS instead of 240FPS).